xero/moebius-web/README.md

 # Demo

+The public working version (without netcode) is a available at [xero.github.io/moebius-web](https://xero.github.io/moebius-web/)

-My personal instance is available at [ansi.0w.nz](https://ansi.0w.nz)
+My personal instance is available at [ansi.0w.nz](https://ansi.0w.nz) - sometimes I have joints enabled, other times I don't.
+I also dev here, so it may be broken at any time.

 # License